 1.3.6.
 Be responsible for the drafting of the Annual Report, arrange for its printing and circulation to all Branch Officers and to Club Secretaries.

-1.3.7 Be an ex-officio member of the Constitution Committee and the Life Membership Committee.
+1.3.7 Be an ex-officio member of the Constitution Committee and the Life Membership and Honours Committee.

 1.3.8.
 Distribute authorised Press Releases.

-1.4 Director of Finance and Compliance
+1.4 Director of Finance

 1.4.1 Shall ensure that all money due to SLSS is collected and received and that all payments authorised by SLSS are made;